dhdaines/playa/README.md

 pypdfium2 is probably what you want, but pdfplumber does a nice job of converting PDF to ASCII art).

+The purpose of PLAYA is to provide an efficent, parallel and parallelizable, pure-Python and Pythonic (for its author's definition of the term), lazy interface to the internals of PDF files.

-Yes, you *can* also extract text with PLAYA now.
+But yes, you *can* also extract text with PLAYA now.
 This is fast compared to other Python-based libraries, slow compared to anything else, and I can't guarantee that the output is any good.
-On my Thinkpad X250 (Core i5-5300U circa 2015) I get these speeds when extracting the zoning bylaw of my town (486 pages of tagged PDF):
+On my Thinkpad X250 (Core i5-5300U circa 2015) I get these speeds when extracting the zoning bylaw of my town (486 pages of tagged PDF), using `playa --text` on the command-line:

 | Tool | Time |
 |------|------|